Mind Body Spirit Release™: A Method to Deactivate Negative Experiences in the Subconscious

 How MBSR™ Can Help

-The intention of Mind Body Spirit Release™ (MBSR™) is to identify the subconscious imprints that are contributing to harmful patterns that we inadvertently perpetuate.
-Additionally, MBSR™ helps to reduce emotional and physical stress on the body.
-As previously mentioned, destructive imprints do not have to be encoded by what’s commonly recognized as trauma (abusive upbringings, car accidents, war, dangerous marriages).
-Seemingly smaller life events impact our subconscious mind as well, but we often can’t put our finger on what incites unwanted emotions and physiological responses.
-Instead of being directed by these subconscious reactions, MBSR™ helps us to recognize what is impacting our emotions and behavior, and “deactivate” the reactions (it helps to bring language and specificity to our experiences).
+The intention of Mind Body Spirit Release™ is to identify the subconscious imprints that are contributing to harmful patterns that we inadvertently perpetuate.
+Additionally, Mind Body Spirit Release™ helps to reduce emotional and physical stress on the body.
+Detrimental imprints do not have to be encoded by what’s commonly recognized as trauma (abusive upbringings, car accidents, war, dangerous marriages).
+Seemingly smaller life events impact our subconscious minds as well, but we often can’t put our finger on what incites unwanted emotions and physiological responses.
+Instead of being directed by these subconscious reactions, Mind Body Spirit Release™ helps us to recognize what is impacting our emotions and behavior, and “deactivate” the reactions (it helps to bring language and specificity to our experiences).
 MBSR™ encourages self-awareness and improves our ability to self-regulate in times of stress.

 How MBSR™ Works